-Student shot, wounded at Alabama high school
+Student shot, wounded at Alabama high school; 1 in custody

 MONTGOMERY, Ala.
-(AP) - Authorities say student was shot and wounded at a high school in Montgomery, Alabama.
+(AP) - Authorities say a student has been shot and wounded at a high school in Montgomery, Alabama.

-Police the shooting occurred Tuesday morning in or near the gymnasium at Lee High School.
+Police say the shooting occurred Tuesday morning in or near the gymnasium at Lee High School.

 Police spokeswoman Capt.
 Regina Duckett says the 17-year-old victim suffered a wound that isn’t life-threatening.
 It wasn’t immediately clear what prompted the gunfire.